Follow these guidelines for safe towing:

 - If you use a rental trailer, follow the instructions the rental agency gives you.

-Another chapter of this manual contains load specification terms found on the tire label and Safety Compliance label and instructions on calculating your vehicle's load.
+You can find information on load specification terms found on the tire label and Safety Compliance label as well as instructions on calculating your vehicle's load in the Load Carrying chapter.
 See

 Remember to account for the trailer tongue weight as part of your vehicle load when calculating the total vehicle weight.